AlexIoannides/pipeliner/README.md

 ### Compact Cross-validation

-If we now introduce the `modelr` package into this workflow and adopt the the list-columns pattern described in Hadley Wickham's [R for Data Science](http://r4ds.had.co.nz/many-models.html#list-columns-1 "R 4 Data Science - Many Models & List Columns"), we can achieve achieve wonderfully compact end-to-end model estimation and cross-validation,
+If we now introduce the `modelr` package into this workflow and adopt the the list-columns pattern described in Hadley Wickham's [R for Data Science](http://r4ds.had.co.nz/many-models.html#list-columns-1 "R 4 Data Science - Many Models & List Columns"), we can also achieve wonderfully compact end-to-end model estimation and cross-validation,

 ``` r
 library(modelr)